-“A well thought-out design should stimulate your sense of smell, sight, sound, and touch,” states Jamie Banfield, industry personality and principal designer of Jamie Banfield Design, an interior and furniture design firm based in Vancouver, British Columbia.
+“A well thought-out design should stimulate your sense of smell, sight, sound, and touch,” states Jamie Banfield.
+She is the industry personality and principal designer of Jamie Banfield Design, an interior and furniture design firm based in Vancouver, British Columbia.
 Look through the firm’s portfolio, and one quickly realizes that this statement isn’t just hyperbole.
 Jamie is well known for his contemporary West Coast style, incorporating elements that are a delight to the senses.
 And while he designs all sorts of spaces, his focus is on kitchens and baths because they offer the “most opportunity to have an impact on a home.”
-His designs are also having an impact on the industry; Jamie was recently recognized by the National Kitchen and Bath Association as one of its top 30 Under 30 in North America, and he frequently lends his style advice on stage and in print.
+His designs are also having an impact on the industry.
+The National Kitchen and Bath Association recently recognized Jamie as one of its top 30 Under 30 in North America, and he frequently lends his style advice on stage and in print.

 Native Trails chats with Jamie Banfield about his passions of designing for the senses and sustainability.

 NT: Your statement on the importance of designing for all the senses is intriguing.
 Tell us more about that.

 JB: I love layering different textures and colors in a space.
 The texture is an amazing way to stimulate touch—from a plush towel to pebble-stoned flooring.
 Each medium has a unique effect on your senses and comes in all shapes and forms.
 Incorporating natural materials in a space is another way to delight the senses.
 Whether in the form of a wood backsplash in a herringbone pattern in a kitchen, a textured copper sink, or a live edge counter top, I want each room to have a showpiece that is also classic so that it can be appreciated and enjoyed for years to come.
 One of my favorite projects is a condo renovation we recently completed.
 We were able to create a cohesive design throughout.
 While also giving each room a different feel by incorporating a mix of textures and colors.